 The cost of food and drinks add up, and can get very expensive.
-So, to save money in Malta, consider making your own meals.
-And, by doing this you could save hundreds of Euros if not more!
+So, to save money in Malta, consider making your own meals… if you can’t make the most of happy hours And, by doing this you could save hundreds of Euros if not more!

 5. Consider Your Transport Options

 So, while we were in Malta, we did hear of several accidents on the roads.
 And, that’s partly because tourists aren’t familiar with driving on the roads.